Grochu25/turnieje_projekt_ZSI/README.md

 # Turnieje projekt ZSI
-This is another app written to pass the university course in collaboration with @piknikowa.
+This is another application written to pass a university course, developed in collaboration with @piknikowa.
-This is my first independently written spring app.
-For the front-end we used thymeleaf templates (it was @piknikowa part).
+It is my first independently written Spring application.
+For the front end, we used Thymeleaf templates (this part was handled by @piknikowa).
-This is also my first contact with docker.
-Both app image and database image are publicly available on DockerHub.
-Whole app can be set with the help of **docker-compose.yml** attached to project.
+It is also my first experience with Docker.
+Both the application image and the database image are publicly available on DockerHub.
+The entire application can be set up using the **docker-compose.yml** file included in the project.

 ## App constraints
 At this moment app is adapted only to 1920x1080 screen resolution.

-To work proparely app **needs external mysql serve**r with following settings:
+To work properly app **requires an external MySQL server** with following settings:
 - user: user
 - password: 123
 - host: localhost